aws/aws-sdk-go/README.md

 ### Making API Requests

-Once the client is created you can make an API request to the service.
+Once the client is created, you can make an API request to the service.
-Each API method takes a input parameter, and returns the service response and an error.
+Each API method takes an input parameter, and returns the service response and an error.
 The SDK provides methods for making the API call in multiple ways.

-In this list we'll use the S3 ListObjects API as an example for the different ways of making API requests.
+In this list, we'll use the S3 ListObjects API as an example for the different ways of making API requests.

   * ListObjects - Base API operation that will make the API request to the service.